quicwg/base-drafts/draft-ietf-quic-qpack.md

 bit and the Delta Base will be set to zero.

-A header block that does not reference the dynamic table can use any value for Base; setting both Required Insert Count and Delta Base to zero is the most efficient encoding.
+A header block that does not reference the dynamic table can use any value for Base; setting Delta Base to zero is the most efficient encoding.

 For example, with an Required Insert Count of 9, a decoder receives a S bit of 1 and a Delta Base of 2.
 This sets the Base to 6 and enables post-base indexing